NicoPANW/Contrail_Cookbook/docs/index.md

 In this mode, vRouter will act as proxy-ARP.
 He will answer with its own MAC@

 Below vSRX_3 is pinging vSRX_4.
 ARP table on vSRX_3 was cleared.
-We notice that vSRX_3 sends an ARP request for 10.0.0.4. vRouter is answering back accordingly.
-Besides, on vif interface we can see the flag "L3L2".
+We notice that vSRX_3 sends an ARP request for 10.0.0.4.
+TBBBCCCCCCCC Besides, on vif interface we can see the flag "L3L2".

 ![Screenshot](img/virtual_networks/VR-L2L3-ping.png)